digitalrebar/doc/deployment/install.rst

 Jump to Specific Environments
 -----------------------------

-  * `TL;DR Quick Start <install/quick.rst>`_ if you've got easy access to a Ubuntu system (AWS is perfect).
   * Already have a Linux system (VM or Physical)?
-Use the `SSH <install/linux.rst>`_ helper to setup your system.
+Use the `SSH <https://github.com/digitalrebar/doc/blob/master/deployment/install/linux.rst>`_ helper to setup your system.
 This works for local or remote installs.
   * Don't have hardware?
-No problem, we've got a quick install in `Packet.net <install/packet.rst>`_ that includes provisioning.
+No problem, we've got a quick install in `Packet.net <https://github.com/digitalrebar/doc/blob/master/deployment/install/packet.rst>`_ that includes provisioning.
-  * Use `Vagrant <deployment/vagrant.rst>`_?
+  * Use `Vagrant <https://github.com/digitalrebar/doc/blob/master/deployment/vagrant.rst>`_?
 We've automated all these steps for that too for admins and worker nodes.
-  * Comfortable with `Ansible <install/ansible.rst>`_?
+  * Comfortable with `Ansible <https://github.com/digitalrebar/doc/blob/master/deployment/install/ansible.rst>`_?
 Deploy these steps automatically to Ubuntu, Centos and others.
 They are the shared basis for the above helper scripts.

 **RECOMMENDATION:** Review the `RackN maintained deploy scripts <https://github.com/rackn/digitalrebar-deploy>`_ for updated step-by-step install examples.